foxglove/mcap/typescript/core/README.md

 ## Examples

 Examples of how to use the `@mcap/core` APIs can be found in the [TypeScript examples folder](https://github.com/foxglove/mcap/tree/main/typescript/examples) in the MCAP repo.

+## License

+`@mcap/core` is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Stay in touch

+Join our [Slack channel](https://foxglove.dev/join-slack) to ask questions, share feedback, and stay up to date on what our team is working on.